 HeidelbergCement (HEI) Given a €96.00 Price Target by Jefferies Group Analysts

-HeidelbergCement (ETR:HEI) has been assigned a €96.00 ($118.52) price target by investment analysts at Jefferies Group in a research report issued on Friday, March 16th.
-The firm presently has a “buy” rating on the basic materials company’s stock.
-Jefferies Group’s target price points to a potential upside of 23.11% from the stock’s current price.
+Jefferies Group set a €96.00 ($118.52) price objective on HeidelbergCement (ETR:HEI) in a research report report published on Thursday, March 22nd.
+The firm currently has a buy rating on the basic materials company’s stock.

 HeidelbergCement Company Profile